bensu/basic-om-tut/Basic-Tutorial.md

 lein figwheel
 ```

-It will start auto building the Clojurescript project.
+It will start auto building the ClojureScript project.
 The first build
 will take a few seconds.
 Once the build has succeeded
 open [localhost:3449](http://localhost:3449/) in your favorite
 browser (we recommend Google Chrome as it has excellent support for
 source maps).
 You should see an `h1` tag with the text content `Hello
 World!` in it.

 Open `src/om_tut/core.cljs` in your preferred editor.
-Change
+Change the
 `:text` value of `app-state` to be something else other than `Hello
 World!`.
 Save the file.
 Refresh your browser and you should see the
 new contents.
 The reason we need to refresh the browser is because
 `app-state` is defined with `defonce`.
 This is meant to prevent each
-reload from reseting the state.
+reload from resetting the state.

 That's pretty boring isn't it?
 Let's do some live coding instead.
 Arrange your windows so that you can see both the Chrome window